vkadlcik/DB48X-on-DM42/doc/commands/settings.md

 Define the maximum number of digits of precision converting a decimal value to a fraction.
 For example, `2 →FracDigits 3.1415926 →Frac` will give `355/113`.

+# Menus appearance

+Soft-key menus appearance can be customized.
+Menus can show on one or three rows, with 18 (shifted) or 6 (flat) functions per page, and there are two possible visual themes for the labels, rounded or square.

+## ThreeRowsMenus

+Display menus on up to three rows, with shift and double-shift functions showns above the primary menu function.

+## SingleRowMenus

+Display menus on a single row, with labels changing using shift.

+## FlatMenus

+Display menus on a single row, flattened across multiple pages.

+## RoundedMenu

+Display menus using rounded black or white tabs.

+## SquareMenus

+Display menus using square white tabs.

 # States